 Thu, Dec 1 & 8, 7:30 pm

-These performances and post-show talks are ASL interpreted.
+These performances and post-show talks are ASL interpreted; Amy Kisner and Suzanne Salerno are each evening's interpreters.

 Raucous one moment, whip-sharp the next . . .
 Beautiful, beastly, brilliance.

 Story hour for adults.
-Burlesque star Julie Atlas Muz and comedy genius Mat Fraser (partners in life and theater) expose the social undercurrents of the eighteenth-century fairy tale.
+Burlesque star Julie Atlas Muz and disability arts maverick Mat Fraser (partners in life and theater) honor and subvert some of the social undercurrents of the eighteenth-century fairy tale.

 This Beauty and the Beast leads the audience on a magical journey into real and fabled romance, using love and humor plus a healthy dose of nudity to throw open the doors to acceptance.
 The artists reach maximum enchantment by employing song, dance, puppetry, and shadow play.
-Fraser, who plays the Beast, was born with phocomelia and has spent his life aware that he looks different.
+Fraser, who plays the Beast, was born with phocomelia and has spent his life entertaining with and through this embodied reality, just as Muz has famously celebrated the power of women's sexuality through her own body.
 This explicit, adult-themed work repositions the Beast as a natural-born freak to the beauty queen who loves him.
-Fraser’s custom-made prosthetic arms—which he has said he rarely uses—become a sly leitmotif.
-Two supporting puppeteers from Improbable, charming and extravagantly costumed, use their own arms to fill in for Fraser in his incarnation from the Beast to Prince for this happily-ever-after Dom/sub story.
+Two charming and extravagantly costumed puppeteers interact with Mat for his incarnation from the Beast to Prince for this happily-ever-after story.
 Muz and Fraser’s sweet, raunchy, and unself-conscious coupling is directed by Phelim McDermott, who staged Philip Glass’s Satayagraha.

 NOTE: This program includes nudity.
 Mature audiences recommended.